Reasonable Accommodations for People with Disabilities in Employment and Housing: Key Disability Laws, ADA, FHA, and Compliance Risks

 Program Summary

-Session I - Understanding Key Disability Laws: ADA, FHA, and the Rehabilitation Act – Jaime Strawbridge and Lauren DiMartino
+Session I - Understanding Key Disability Laws: ADA, FHA, and the Rehabilitation Act – Jamie Strawbridge

 This session provides a foundational understanding of key disability laws, including the Americans with Disabilities Act (ADA), the Fair Housing Act (FHA), and the Rehabilitation Act.
 It explores how these laws define disability, their distinct applications in employment, housing, and public spaces, and the critical differences between workplace accommodations under the ADA and housing accommodations under the FHA.
 Attendees will gain insights into compliance requirements for businesses, employers, landlords, and housing providers.